Tyler Joseph: Personal life

-Joseph is a supporter of the Black Lives Matter movement.
-He is also an ally of the LGBT+ community.

 Joseph has a three-part tattoo that represents "something that saved his life".
-Though it is assumed it deals with his Christian faith, Joseph has been specific about the fact that he does not want the meaning of his tattoos spread across the internet.
+Joseph has been specific about the fact that he does not want the meaning of his tattoos spread on the Internet.
 However, he has stated a few times that he is willing to tell people one-on-one if they decide to ask him in person.
+Both Joseph and his bandmate Josh Dun have an "X" tattooed on themselves to represent their dedication to their hometown fans.
 They received it on stage during their hometown show at the Lifestyle Communities Pavilion on April 26, 2013.
 Joseph's is located on his right bicep and Dun's is located on his neck behind his right ear.
-Joseph is a fan of the intercollegiate athletic collective, the Ohio State Buckeyes.
+Joseph also sports the name "Josh" on his right thigh, which he received from Dun onstage during a show at the Eagles Ballroom in Milwaukee, Wisconsin on October 30, 2015.
+Joseph is a fan of the Ohio State Buckeyes.
+His favorite film is Donnie Darko (2001).

-In mid-January 2015, Tyler Joseph served at former bandmate Chris Salih's wedding as an attendant, alongside Twenty One Pilots producer Mark Eshleman.
+In mid-January 2015, Joseph served at former bandmate Chris Salih's wedding as an attendant, alongside Twenty One Pilots producer Mark Eshleman.

-Joseph married Jenna Black on March 28, 2015, after they became engaged on July 8, 2014.
-On September 7, 2019, Joseph and his wife announced that they were expecting a child.
-Their daughter was born on February 9, 2020.
-On September 12, 2021, during a performance at the MTV VMA's, Joseph announced that he and his wife were expecting their second child.
-Their second daughter was born on April 8, 2022.
+Joseph married Jenna Black on March 28, 2015, after they got engaged on July 8, 2014.
+The two have three children together; two daughters, Rosie and Junie, and a son, Tommy.

+Joseph is a firm advocate of mental health awareness and suicide prevention, considering the fetishisation of the 27 Club "dangerous", a topic that he explored in the Twenty One Pilots song "Neon Gravestones", which he spoke on, saying "I was afraid of that song... so that song is very black and white.
+I slaved over every pronoun.
+Because I knew that it was a sensitive topic, the last thing I needed was for someone to misunderstand what I was trying to say".
+In another interview, he elaborated further: "I just knew that it had to be that way.
+I knew we had to say exactly what we meant.
+We didn't want to come up with beautiful, pretty metaphors that could distract from the importance of the topic".
+Joseph is also a supporter of the Black Lives Matter movement, calling racism evil.
+He is an ally of the LGBTQ+ community.
+Joseph is strongly opposed to the use and practice of artificially generated artwork, on which he has said "it sucks, but we may have crossed in to a 'proof of work' era. keep the receipts [and] record the process."